Ver 17-04-11, 23 February 2017

 The HUMS2017 Chair will be Dr Wenyi Wang from DST Group.

 *DST Group was formerly known as Defence Science and Technology Organisation (DSTO)

 HUMS2017 will host two Keynote Presentations, to be scheduled immediately following the AIAC17 plenary sessions.
 The first HUMS2017 Keynote is to be jointly presented by Paul Harding and Jeff Day on the Status of HUMS for Helicopters in UK MoD.
 Paul is the HUMS Manager within Wildcat Project Team and is responsible for all HUMS equipment and software on the Wildcat, Chinook and Sea King helicopter fleets; whilst Jeff leads the VHUMS section within 1710 NAS which provides subject matter expertise in vibration control, vibration analysis and HUMS management.

 The second HUMS2017 Keynote will be presented by Professor Chun Wang on the state-of-the-art in Aerospace Structural Health Monitoring.
 Prof. Wang is the Head of School of Mechanical and Manufacturing Engineering at the University of New South Wales, Australia.
 He is an internationally recognised expert in fracture mechanics, composite materials and structural health monitoring.

 The HUMS2017 dinner is being held at the The Pavilion Fitzroy Gardens in the iconic Melbourne Fitzroy Gardens, 230-298 Wellington Parade, Melbourne 3002, just a short stroll from the MCG (see Map).
-The dinner will be on Tuesday 28th February 2017 from 1900-2230.
+The dinner will be on Tuesday 28th February 2017 from 1900-2230, with pre-dinner drinks commencing at 1830.
 Information about all the Congress social functions, including the HUMS2017 dinner, is available here.